 But that recipe contained no chocolate; it was essentially what we today call a Blondie.

 According to Food Timeline, blonde brownies predate the chocolate version by about 10 years.
 Around 1896, a molasses-flavored bar cookie (no chocolate, cocoa or chocolate chips) called a brownie appeared.
-The name honored the elfin characters called Brownies, featured in popular books, stories, cartoons and verses of the time by Palmer Cox (the Eastman Kodak Brownie camera was also named after these elves).
+The name celebrated the elfin characters called Brownies, created by Palmer Cox and featured in popular books, stories, cartoons and verses of the time (the Eastman Kodak Brownie camera was also named after these elves).